hanokhaloni/PatternAndPractices/ProjectTemplate/Readme.md

 ## Deployment

-/<Add additional notes about how to deploy this on a live system>
+\<Add additional notes about how to deploy this on a live system>

 ### Recommended configuration

-/<Define what are the recommended configurations here.>
+\<Define what are the recommended configurations here.>
-/<Add reference to the recommended configuration files.>
+\<Add reference to the recommended configuration files.>

 ### Custom configurations

-/<Define what are the recommended configurations here.>
+\<Define what are the recommended configurations here.>
-/<Add reference to the recommended configuration files.>
+\<Add reference to the recommended configuration files.>

 ## Built With